Ethiopia – Dec 21-Jan 7, 2023

 Lake Tana was formed by volcanic activity, blocking the course of inflowing rivers in the early Pleistocene epoch, about 5 million years ago.

-Lake Tana has a number of islands, whose number varies depending on the level of the lake.
+Lake Tana has many islands, whose number varies depending on the level of the lake.
 It has fallen about 6 feet (1.8 m) in the last 400 years.

 This is a huge lake with the potential for large wind waves.
 It was white capping at 11:30 but the wind did not blow harder.